 - Remember, your laptop must be placed in a separate bin.

 Avoid the unnecessary stress of trying to park in an overcrowded lot.
 With a plethora of transportation options

 - take a taxi or car service.

-You will thank yourself for this – especially for those that live in a cold city, you do away with having to scrape off snow, ice or getting into a cold car when you arrive home again.
-Oh and let’s not forget, having to find your car in the parking lot in the middle of a snowstorm.
+You will thank yourself for this – especially for those that live in a cold city, and you do away with having to scrape off snow, ice, or getting into a cold car when you arrive home again.
+Oh, and let’s not forget, having to find your vehicle in the parking lot in the middle of a snowstorm.